KAMKEEL/Chunker/README.md

 - Java 17 or higher
 - Gradle (Optional)

-**Note:** Chunker is split into `app` and `cli`, the app provides an electron frontend for the application and the cli is a pure java application which can be used for conversion / integrating conversion.
+**Note:** Chunkport is split into `app` and `cli`; the app provides an Electron frontend for the application and the cli is a pure Java application which can be used for conversion or integrated into your own workflows.

 **Steps**

-1. Clone this repository via `git clone git://github.com/HiveGamesOSS/Chunker.git`.
+1. Clone this repository via `git clone https://github.com/<your-username>/Chunkport.git`.
 2. Build the project via `./gradlew build`.
 3. Obtain the binary from `build/libs/` (either as a CLI jar, native CLI executable or with the electron frontend).

-Chunker also uses its own fork of a Java LevelDB implementation, https://github.com/HiveGamesOSS/leveldb-mcpe-java/.
+Chunkport also uses its own fork of a Java LevelDB implementation, https://github.com/HiveGamesOSS/leveldb-mcpe-java/.

 Testing
 --------

-Chunker attempts to do automated testing where possible to validate data, an example of this is block identifiers are validated against the palette of the Bedrock and Java, this allows issues with faulty mappings to be identified in the build process.
+Chunkport attempts to do automated testing where possible to validate data.
+An example of this is block identifiers being validated against the palette of the Bedrock and Java, this allows issues with faulty mappings to be identified in the build process.
 You can skip tests in the build process by appending `-x test` to the `./gradlew build` command.